ECS-170/Heart-Disease-ML-Project/README.md

 Advanced Models: Includes python file that produces Neural Network and Adaboost models.

 Front-end Interactive Website: Website that allows users to put in health information and have a prediction of whether they are at risk for heart disease returned.
 HTML based application.
-Check public folder in Front-end Interactive Website for additional readme.
+Check static folder in Front-end Interactive Website for additional readme.

 Raw_Data: Includes csv file of original data.